bliss-analyser/UserGuide.md

 in mixes.
 See the `Ignore` section later on for more details.

-* `tags` specifies whether analysis results should be written to, and re-read from,
+* `tags` specifies whether analysis results should be written to files when anlysed.

 * `preserve` specifies whether file modification time should be preserved when